gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/jvn-calculator.rst

 JVN Calculator
 ==============

 The JVN Design calculator for FTC allows teams to calculate the :term:`gear ratio <Gear Reduction>` that is necessary for a mechanism like a drivetrain or arm.
 This is a very valuable resource for picking appropriate gear ratios for almost every application you need.
-It was developed by `John V-Neun <https://johnvneun.com>`_, coach of FRC\ |reg| 148, and was initially designed for FRC calculations.
+It was developed by `John V-Neun <https://johnvneun.com>`_, and was initially designed for FRC calculations.

 It is fairly intuitive and can save a lot of time compared to doing calculations on your own, especially when developing designs like arms, linear slides, and drivetrains.
 This is as the balance between power/torque and speed is critical to the end design.
 For example, arms require much more torque than speed, while linear slides need very little torque to maximize speed.

 To use the calculator for rotary mechanisms (arms), select the Rotary Arm sheet.
-A good practice is to “pencil in” VEX’s dynamometer testing for the bare NeveRest motor.
+A good practice is to “pencil in” dynamometer testing for the bare NeveRest motor.

-**The VEX dyno test is a trusted and accurate resource for teams, even though its results are significantly higher than the specifications posted on vendor pages**.
+**This dyno test is a trusted and accurate resource for teams, even though its results are significantly higher than the specifications posted on vendor pages**.

-The test results may be found by searching VEX Dyno Testing, or by clicking `here <https://motors.vex.com/other-motors/am-neverest>`_.
+The test results `may be found here <https://motors.vex.com/other-motors/am-neverest>`_.
 (Note: this testing is done to the bare motor, without the end gearbox.)

 Gear Ratios
 -----------